yangjiang3973/learn-vue/dev-diary.md

 1. refactor observer and check if there is a bug in watcher and dep

-    0. (TODO) refactor unit tests of observer!
+    0. (DONE) refactor unit tests of observer!

-    1. (TODO) pass unit test
+    1. (DONE) pass unit test

     2. (DONE) downgrade webpack to v4 until karma-webpack updates!

-2. (TODO) make observer as perfect as vue's, including `set` and `del`
+2. (DONE) make observer as perfect as vue's, including `set` and `del`

 # 2020-01-10

-1. (TODO) right now totally follow Vue's observe and I feel it created extra dep instance...maybe point to the root one and avoid creating new ones for children.
+1. (DONE) right now totally follow Vue's observe and I feel it created extra dep instance...maybe point to the root one and avoid creating new ones for children.

-should carefully consider this point again and maybe it is possible to `improve`.
+(TODO) should carefully consider this point again and maybe it is possible to `improve`.

 and maybe check code of vue3